guess-who-haiku/guess-who-haiku/README.md

 ## Game Screens
 ### Create a Haiku

 The landing page for our application is an invitation to generate a haiku, selecting up to three figures whose voices will be used to build the poem.
 Once the haiku is generated, the user has a few choices: if they are dissatisfied with the haiku, they can either regenerate a new haiku with the same figures they had selected, or begin the haiku generation process again from the beginning.
-If they want to use the haiku, they will be prompted to sign up or log in, and can then save the haiku and share it at a later date, or immediately challenge others friends on the application to solve the haiku.
+If they want to use the haiku, they will be prompted to sign up or log in, and can then save the haiku to share at a later date, or immediately challenge their friends on the application to solve the haiku.

 ![create-haiku](https://user-images.githubusercontent.com/55667998/75101645-69657900-5594-11ea-8269-371db8418ef3.gif)